visy-ani/startsync/README.md

 ## Contributing

-We welcome contributions to StartSync!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push the branch.
-4. Open a pull request, and we'll review it as soon as possible.
+This is a practice project, so contributions are not expected.
+However, feel free to fork the repository and experiment with it on your own.

-## License
+## Disclaimer

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is for learning and experimentation purposes only.
+No license is provided.
+If you wish to use or build upon this project, please contact the author for permission.

 ## Acknowledgements